-Garrett College supports The College and Career Readiness and College Completion Act of 2013, by requiring all degree seeking students to maintain continuous enrollment in English, Reading, and Mathematics until student has successfully completed the associated College-level course (or in the case of Reading, the terminal developmental course).

-Students seeking to waive the above requirement due to extraordinary circumstance may submit a written appeal to the Chief Academic Officer.
+Garrett College supports the College and Career Readiness and College Completion Act of 2013, by requiring all degree-seeking students to maintain continuous enrollment in English and mathematics until student has successfully completed the associated college-level course.
+Students seeking a temporary waiver of this requirement due to extraordinary circumstance may work with their advisor to submit a Continuous Enrollment Waiver request to the Associate Dean of Academic Affairs.